Skip to content

 One of many electric car preconceptions is that manufacturing due to the batteries and necessary raw materials more harmful to the climate than conventional cars.

-But fortunately, unlike petrol or diesel cars, electric cars emit absolutely no climate-damaging CO2 in everyday use over the years.
-However, if energy from renewable sources is not used in production, this naturally promotes climate change. climate change - but this also applies to combustion engines.
+But fortunately, electric cars emit absolutely no climate-damaging CO2 in everyday operation over the years - unlike gasoline or diesel.
+However, if production does not rely on energy from renewable sources, this naturally promotes the climate change - but this also applies to internal combustion engines.

-Researchers at Eindhoven University of Technology have discovered that Electric cars already save 50 to 80 percent CO2 in comparison.₄ Technical developments will undoubtedly make them even more climate-friendly in the future.
-This is no longer possible with combustion engines.
+At the Technical University in Eindhoven, researchers have found that Electric cars already save 50 to 80 percent CO2 in comparison today.₄ Technical development will undoubtedly make them even more climate-friendly in the future.
+This is no longer possible with internal combustion engines.

-6. "Electric cars are boring and not particularly beautiful."
+6. "Electric cars are boring and not very pretty."

 E-cars are not particularly beautiful, is a real misconception

-A popular prejudice against electric cars is that they are not nice and due to the lack of engine noise are also too boring.
+A popular prejudice against electric cars is that they are not beautiful and due to the lack of engine noise are also too boring.

-But aesthetics are of course a matter of habit and, above all Matter of taste.
-Even among combustion engines, there are certainly one or two cars that are considered "not particularly attractive" in terms of design.
-In addition, the number of e-models is constantly growing - and with it the choice of attractive alternatives.
+But aesthetics is, of course, habit and especially Matter of taste.
+Even among internal combustion vehicles, there are certainly one or two cars that are considered "not particularly beautiful" in design.
+In addition, the number of e-models is growing steadily - and with it the range of attractive alternatives.

-The quiet sound of electric cars is often a thorn in the side of men in particular at first.
-But even that is Matter of habit.
-Once you have enjoyed the many Advantages of electric cars can quickly overlook the missing "hum" of the combustion engines.
+Men in particular often initially find the quiet sound of e-cars a thorn in the side.
+But that too is Matter of habit.
+Once you have enjoyed the many Advantages of electric cars can quickly overlook the lack of "hum" from the combustion engines.

 7. "E-car batteries are short-lived and cannot be recycled."

-A common misconception surrounding the e-car is also that the batteries are would only last a few years and would then be electronic waste.
-Just like a cell phone battery, the battery of an electric vehicle also loses capacity over time.
-The most important factor is how often and how much they are charged.
+A common misconception surrounding the e-car is also that the batteries are would only last a few years and would subsequently be electrical scrap.
+Just like the cell phone battery, the battery of an e-vehicle also loses capacity over time.
+The decisive factor is above all how often and how strongly they are charged.

 However, most manufacturers are already giving a Battery warranty of eight years and 160,000 kilometers.
-The technology is also constantly evolving, so even better performance can be expected in the future.
-The batteries are by no means e-waste afterwards, as they are recycled as part of Second Life Concepts can be reused as secondary storage applications.
+The technology is also constantly evolving, so that even better performance can be expected in the future.
+The batteries are by no means electrical waste afterwards, as they are recycled in the context of Second Life Concepts can be reused as secondary storage applications.

 8. "The high number of electric cars will cause the power grid to collapse."

-Another typical cliché about e-mobility is that the electricity grid by charging 42 million electric cars at the same time. would be overloaded and collapse.
+Another typical cliché of e-mobility is that the power grid will be by charging 42 million electric cars at the same time. would be overloaded and would collapse.

 9. "Electric cars have higher tire wear than conventional cars."

-Opponents of electric cars fear that the high torque of electric cars in combination with the often high weightleads to enormous tire wear.
+Opponents of the electric car fear that the high torque of electric cars in combination with the often high weight, leading to enormous tire wear.

 Thereby prevent the electronic traction control and the Uniform development of the torque exponential climbs and spinning wheels.₆